SwampPear/djinn/prompts/basic_context.md

 please list every atomic step necessary to complete the objective but limit the steps to those actionable within the terminal

+# Other Considerations
+- please use proper formatting (with tabs and newlines) for any code written, this includes tabs for python or brackets for c++, e.t.c